Mindful Eating and Living – your Keys to Long Term Weight Loss Success

 - Put Your Fork Down.
 While you are chewing, put your fork down.
 Stop preparing your next bite while your mouth is full.
 Enjoy what is already in your mouth.
 Then decide if you need another bite.
 There’s no need to eat every morsel of food on your plate!

 - Eat In Designated Areas.
 By limiting your eating to the kitchen and dining room areas, you are far less likely to “graze” and eat calories you hadn’t planned.
-You’ll be far far less likely to eat mindlessly or eat while being distracted.
+Consequently, you’ll be far less likely to eat mindlessly or eat while being distracted.

 - Keep Food Tucked Away.
-When you’re finished with a jar, bag or box of food wrap it up and put it away.
-The longer it sits out on the counter, the more available it is for you to continue eating it even after you’re full.
+Pack it up and put it away when you’re finished with a jar, bag or box of food .
+Because the longer it sits out on the counter, the more available it is for you to continue eating it even after you’re full.
 Another tip is for you to put foods out of site that you find tempting.

 Dr. Donna Goldstein, a 25-year veteran psychologist and Certified Health Coach, teaches a new way to eat and a new way to live, that can help you break the cycle of “yo-yo” dieting for good.
 She has maintained her own 70 lb. weight loss for over 10 years and has helped her clients lose thousands of pounds with no drugs or surgery!
 She helps people worldwide.